nosilver4u/imsanity/readme.txt

 * Bulk-resize feature to selectively resize existing images
 * Allows configuration of max width/height and jpg quality
 * Optionally converts BMP files to JPG so image can be scaled
+* Option to convert PNG files to JPG format for higher compression
 * Once enabled, Imsanity requires no actions on the part of the user
 * Uses WordPress built-in image scaling functions